Structure of normally and finitely non-co-Hopfian groups: Abstract

 \section{Abstract}

 A group $G$ is (finitely) co-Hopfian if it does not contain any proper (finite-index) subgroups isomorphic to itself.
 We study finitely generated groups $G$ that admit a descending chain of proper normal finite-index subgroups, each of which is isomorphic to $G$.
 We prove that up to finite index, these are always obtained by pulling back a chain of subgroups from a free abelian quotient.
-We give two applications: First, we show any characteristic proper finite-index subgroup isomorphic to $G$ arises by pulling back a finite-index subgroup of the abelianization, and secondly, we prove special cases (for normal subgroups) of conjectures of Benjamini and Nekrashevych-Pete regarding the classification of scale-invariant groups.
+We give two applications: First, we show any proper self-embedding of $G$ with finite-index characteristic image arises by pulling back an endomorphism of the abelianization, and secondly, we prove special cases (for normal subgroups) of conjectures of Benjamini and Nekrashevych-Pete regarding the classification of scale-invariant groups.